Second Temple period: Jewish identity in the Diaspora

 The homeland remained the common symbolic tie for Diaspora Jews, seen as the center of the universe, even though most Jews living abroad would not return and many loved both their native Greco-Roman cities and Jerusalem, the city of the temple.
 It is possible that the Jews of Smyrna, Asia Minor, donated money to support city projects.
 Trebilco refers to them as "former Judeans" rather than "former Jews," implying that they were being referred to as a group whose origins were in Judea but who were now devoted to their current city of residency and even made contributions to public enterprises.
 Jews in Acmonia, Phrygia made donations to their city and referred to it as their patris, "home city" or "native town".

 Philo of Alexandria, writing in the early 1st century CE, provides valuable insight into the connection of Diaspora Jews with Judea.
 By Philo's time, Jews had long been present in the Diaspora and particularly in Alexandria for quite a long time.
 Because his fellow nationals had lived in Alexandria for many generations, Philo appears to have thought of it as his city.
-But on the same time, Philo wrote that while the Diaspora Jews refer to the place where they were born and raised as their fatherland, they consider Jerusalem to be their mother city:...they hold the Holy City where the sacred Temple of the most high God to be their mother city, yet those which are an inheritance from their fathers, grandfathers, and ancestors even farther back, are in each case, accounted by them to be their fatherland in which they were born are reared.In an effort to explain the situation of the Jews in terms that Greek readers would comprehend, Philo portrayed the Jews in the Diaspora as immigrants who founded colonies (Greek: apoikiai), with Jerusalem being their mother-city (metropolis).
+But on the same time, Philo wrote that while Diaspora Jews refer to the place where they were born and raised as their fatherland, they consider Jerusalem to be their mother city:...they hold the Holy City where the sacred Temple of the most high God to be their mother city, yet those which are an inheritance from their fathers, grandfathers, and ancestors even farther back, are in each case, accounted by them to be their fatherland in which they were born are reared.In an effort to explain the situation of Diaspora Jews in terms that Greek readers would comprehend, Philo portrayed them as immigrants who founded colonies (Greek: apoikiai), with Jerusalem being their mother-city (metropolis).
 According to Kasher, Alexandria could only be considered a homeland in this case since it was where a Jewish "colony" was founded.
 The colony was organized as a distinct ethnic union with a recognized political and legal status (politeuma), with Jerusalem serving as its mother-city.

 Philo of Alexandria considered the ethnic distinctions between Egyptians and Jews to be more significant than those between Greeks and Jews, viewing native Egyptians as the lowest-class residents who practiced ridiculous habits.
 Around the same time, Apion, an Alexandrian possibly of Egyptian descent, spoke of the closeness between Jews and Egyptians and the inherent enmity between Jews and Greeks.
 Apion believed that Jews were descended from Egyptians, a claim Josephus denied.
 Philo noted that both Jews and Egyptians practiced circumcision and were passionate about their nationalistic and religious beliefs, though the majority of each population did not hold Roman citizenship.